lttnml1/carla-acc/README.md

 ```

 ## Python Script
 The script "acc_runtime_monitoring.py" is used to implement the rtamt library in order to monitor the ACC system in runtime.
-The requirement to be checked by the monitor is set as a constant inside the script.
+The requirement to be checked by the monitor is set as a constant inside the script (i.e., R, R1 or R2).
+Currently this uses rtamt 0.0.9 (pip install real-time-analog-monitoring-tool==0.0.9) which is only compatible with Python 2, hence the reason for using Ubuntu 18.04 which still includes Python 2.7.17 by default.